mmomtchev/Forez/README.md

 From this point on, only speculation is possible.
 Is it possible that Guy IV de Forez decided to go back to France through Bulgaria?
 At this very moment, Bulgaria was friendly to the crusaders, but taking the land route had very few advantages - the most important of which was the cost and Guy IV was financially ruined.

+Are we missing some significant event from the last year of his life involving Emperor Frederick II of the Holy Roman Empire?
+Is this event strictly personal or was also there a political side to it?
+Could Guy IV have visited Constantinople on his way back?
+In theory, there can be as much as 18 months between his last mention in Jaffa - present in both the Rothelin manuscript and the Eracles chronicles - and his mysterious will that is signed in Apulia.

 In any case, if Kondofre was indeed named after Count of Forez, it would likely been far more official than a simple case of the locals paying homage to a great foreign knight and military commander.
 It was much more likely an official royal charter by the Bulgarian Tzar himself to an important military ally - one that was maybe too sick to continue his journey.

 # Conclusion

 Although this paper fails to establish a definite link between the name of the village of Kondofrey and the Count of Forez, it definitely establishes him as another very strong potential candidate.

-It also clarifies the existing confusion about the numbering scheme for Counts of Forez - and for this there is very compelling evidence.
+It also clarifies the existing confusion about the numbering scheme for Counts of Forez, by linking mentions in all primary sources to a well-identified member of the Forez family - or discounting them as fictitious with an eventual theory on how this mistake was made in the first place.

 # Sources
 1 The Barons' Crusade : a call to arms and its consequences / Michael Lower - 2005